 What are the entry requirements?

-You will need to have an Education, Health and Care Plan (EHCP) and be willing to experience the world of work.
+You will need to have an Education, Health and Care Plan (EHCP) to progress on to the Supported Internship programme once the Preparation course is completed and be willing to experience the world of work.

 Are there any additional costs associated with the course?

 If there are any costs attached to trips and visits or any PPE required you will be given notice and all costs are kept to a minimum to ensure all learners can participate.
 Help is available if learners are in receipt of a bursary.